nasa-nccs-hpda/pytorch-caney/requirements/README.md

 NOTES:
 - After vetting, the docs branch will be migrated into the main branch.
 At this point, we can drop the ```--single-branch --branch docs``` parameter
-- We are missing a file from the HF repo (Jordan?):  datasets/nasa-cisto-data-science-group/modis_toa_cloud_reconstruction_validation
+- We are missing this file from the HF repo (Jordan?):  datasets/nasa-cisto-data-science-group/modis_toa_cloud_reconstruction_validation.
+Image reconstruction cannot be run until this is restored.